-If you'd like, you can think of what I write as waters.
-I know, I know: first you were asked to be on bus, now I have you in water.
-See if you can't make the change.
-I'm talking about waters deep and thick; waters shallow and crashing by the sea shore; the clear, aquamarine waters off Abaco in the Bahamas where, as you sail fifteen feet above, you can see the grass waving from the ocean floor below.
-Waters.
-Rain thundering down in sheets during a summer storm.
-Mist, or fog, hanging in the air.
-The waters of swimming pools, measured, concrete, and contained; and of a pond whose bottom is squish-through-your-toes mud.
+There are all kinds of waters, and we each have our own.
+There are waters deep and thick; waters shallow and crashing by the sea shore; the clear, aquamarine waters off Abaco in the Bahamas where, as you sail fifteen feet above, you can see the sea-grass waving from the ocean floor below.
+Waters, thoughts, ideas, also come down like rain thundering in sheets during a summer storm and like mist, and fog, hanging in the air.
+There are the waters of swimming pools, measured, concrete, and contained; and those of a pond whose bottom is squish-through-your-toes mud.
 Waters wide like the Mississippi at New Orleans and narrow, like trickling streams.
 Rivulets like the one that created the waterhole, hidden in the woods, that I visited as a teenager in Maryland.

 LukeyoutheU makes use of my personal experiences and thoughts to find and make tangible good in this life.